leighfletcher/VLT-VISIR/README.md

 ## Data Processing

-Quick-look observations for each observing block are processed and stored here - the underlying data is available on request.
+Quick-look observations for each observing block are processed and stored here - the underlying data are available on request.
 The following processing steps have been performed:
 1. Reconstruct the image by combining chops and nods.
 1. Use `Planetmapper` to fit the limb and assign geometry.
 1. Window the detector, separating the two halves (master and slave).